octobercms/docs/backend-forms.md

 **minDate** | the minimum/earliest date that can be selected.
 Default: 2000-01-01.
 **maxDate** | the maximum/latest date that can be selected.
 Default: 2020-12-31.
 **firstDay** | the first day of the week.
 Default: 0 (Sunday).
+**ignoreTimezone** | display datetime exactly as it is stored, ignoring October's and the backend user's specified timezones

 <a name="widget-fileupload"></a>
 ### File upload